ogame-tbot/TBot/README.md

 TBot is a .NET 5 [OGame](https://lobby.ogame.gameforge.com/) bot based on [ogamed deamon](https://github.com/alaingilbert/ogame) by alaingilbert

-TBot supports Ogame **v9.0.2**!
+TBot supports Ogame **v9.0.3**!
-Keep in mind that none of the new LifeForm features are automated yet, but all the old ones work just fine on v9.
+Keep in mind that none of the new LifeForm features are automated yet, but the old ones work just fine on v9.
+Currently there is a bug preventing AutoFarm to work correctly on universes with LifeForms.

 Feel free to publish issues or pull requests